lipu-tenpo/liputenpo.org/README.md

       (Shortcodes are defined in [`./.eleventy.js`](./.eleventy.js))
 2. Wait for site to build - see status on the [actions tab](https://github.com/lipu-tenpo/liputenpo.org/actions)
-3. Merge into main branch of staging site
+3. create a pull request to see a preview site
 4. Check links and images
 5. Merge into main branch of main site